 - 1 cup mini semi-sweet chocolate chips

-- 1 cup mini Jet Puffed Mallow Bits
+- 1 cup mini Jet-Puffed Marshmallow Bits

-- 1 Hershey’s bar (broken up)
+- 1 Hershey’s bar, broken up

 Instructions